Ojeechan/RealTimeGraphicsPlayGround/README.md

 # About This Project
-This project is a playground to experiment with various graphics techniques freely.
+This project is a playground to experiment with various real-time graphics techniques freely.

 The program is scaffolded from some tutorials:
 - Vulkan Tutorial: https://vulkan-tutorial.com/